Law-Offices-of-SRIS-PC-Logo

 Either spouse can claim alimony during the divorce proceedings.
 Upon request, the court will assess your need and ability to pay child support based on the circumstances presented.

-• Communication and mediation:
+Communication and Mediation:

 Spouses can often negotiate and agree on child support terms through mediation or informal discussions.
 An out-of-court settlement can save you time, money, and stress.